mattborghi/Electron-React-Apps/README.md

 ## directory-tree

-React app that displays the current directory tree as a json file for a menu.
+React app that displays the current directory tree as a json file for a menu using [directory-tree](https://www.npmjs.com/package/directory-tree).

+## material-ui-scroll

+React app that incorporates long components and uses [scroll](https://material-ui.com/demos/dialogs/#scrolling-long-content).